 Default rates have been quite low in the corporate bond market over time, averaging 1.47% of all outstanding issues in the 32-year period measured.
 Investment-grade bonds defaulted at a rate of just 0.10% per year, while the default rate for below-investment-grade (high-yield) bonds was 4.22%.

-By a wide margin, the majority of defaults are preceded by downgrades in the bond issuer’s credit rating.
+By a wide margin, the majority of defaults happen after a downgrade of the bond issuer's credit rating.

 Avoiding Bond Defaults

-From this survey of the bond market, it’s evident that investors can largely limit their exposure to default by investing in AAA- or AA-rated bonds or in bond funds that concentrate on these higher-rated securities.
-Even so, an investor who holds bonds or bond funds that completely avoid defaults are still subject to interest rate risk and therefore not immune to loss of principal if sold before maturity.
+When taking a close look at the bond market, it’s clear that those who invest in it can largely limit their risk to default by investing in AAA- or AA-rated bonds.
+They can also invest in bond funds that focus on securities with high ratings.
+Even so, an investor who holds bonds or bond funds that do not default can still subject to interest rate risk and therefore not immune to loss of principal if sold before the bonds mature.